tektechnologies/Instructor-Prep/201/class_7.md

 ```js
 var nova = new Pet('Labrador',45);
 ```
-# Start Talk abou using prototypes to move functions out of constructor functions and use prototypes to make the methods accessible to the object that they were created for.
+# Start Talk about using prototypes to move functions out of constructor functions and use prototypes to make the methods accessible to the object that they were created for.

 - So we have methods in the object literals that we want to make accessible for our other pets methods and behaviors.
 # Take this function as an example.